Lamar Jackson Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Season Stats

-- He's also helped out on the ground, with 392 rushing yards (65.3 ypg) on 64 carries with two rushing touchdowns.
+- He's also contributed on the ground, with 392 rushing yards (65.3 ypg) on 64 carries with two rushing touchdowns.

-- The Ravens have called a pass in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Ravens, who rank eighth in the NFL in points scored, have attempted a pass 50.5% of the time while running the ball 49.5% of the time.

-- Jackson has thrown 25 passes in the red zone this season, 46.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Bengals.